Table of Contents

 The initial pressing of the grapes (first run) is said to offer the best juice in the grapes.
 Many high-end wineries only use first-run juice for their wines and sell off the additional pressings or use it for a second line of wines.
 It is not said if Trader Joe’s version uses the same run of grapes.

 This is a non-vintage Bubbly, so different vintages may have their own unique details.
-The second fermentation (the Traditional or Champagne Method) lasts an average of 16 months in bottle.
+The second fermentation (the Traditional or Champagne Method) lasts an average of 16 months in a bottle.
 In the Champagne region, the minimum time is 18 months.

 Pinot Noir and Gamay are the grapes used in the La Burgondie Cremant de Bourgogne Brut Rosé again since this is a non-vintage wine that is blended to produce the same quality drinking experience year after year the percentage of grape will vary.
 In the past, it was 75% Pinot Noir and 25% Gamay.

-So, we have a Rosé Bubbly from one of the great grape-growing regions in the world, produced by a producer that has been around since 1972 and selling at Trader Joe’s at a savings of $4 to $8.
+So, we have a Rosé Bubbly from one of the great grape-growing regions in the world, produced by a producer that has been around since 1972 and sold at Trader Joe’s at a savings of $4 to $8.
 The alcohol content is 12%.

 The La Burgondie Cremant de Bourgogne Brut Rosé Tasting Notes